 The incident resulted in a closure of Route 340 for more than an hour.

 At Alpert Schreyer LLC, we have decades of experience in Maryland criminal defense law.
 If you are facing criminal charges, the clock is ticking.
 You need help and you need it now.
-Call us today for your free consultation.
+Call us today for your free case evaluation.
 Being convicted of a crime can have a lasting impact on your life…put us on your side to fight for the best possible outcome for you and your future.

 Contact us immediately for a no cost evaluation of your case.
 You can reach us by using the contact form on this page, or by calling our office.